cytoscape/cytoscape/README.md

 This will tag the repository and push it to GitHub.
 Then, repeat this for all the sub-repositories (api, app-developer, gui-distribution, impl, parent, and support).

 ### Finalizing a Release
 There are a few other steps that need to be completed when building a release.
-These should be done at the very end of the process (i.e. right before sending out the announcement and updating the website/release notes).
+These should be done at the very end of the process (i.e., right before sending out the announcement and updating the website/release notes).

 1. Update the version number in news.html, and add the announcement for a new release.
-This file is located at http://chianti.ucsd.edu/cytoscape-news/news.html (in chnianti:/var/www/html/cytoscape-news/news.html).
+This file is located at http://chianti.ucsd.edu/cytoscape-news/news.html (in chianti:/var/www/html/cytoscape-news/news.html).
 1. Tag the manual to correspond with the new release.
 The manual is now a GitHub repository (located [here](https://github.com/cytoscape/cytoscape-manual)), and tagging it will create a new version of the document on ReadTheDocs.
 This is referenced by the Cytoscape application (using its internal version to determine the URL) - when tagging, the version number should not include any prefix or suffix and should always have three digits and two decimal places (so 3.6 should be "3.6.0").
-1. Create the Welcome Letter, based on a previous copy.
-1. Update the cytoscape.org web site (http://github.com/cytoscape/cytoscape.github.com) to have a new version number, release notes and Welcome Letter.
 1. Copy the release to the chianti:/var/www/html/cytoscape-xxx> directory, where xxx is three digits (e.g., 3.6.0).
 The release should have 6 files, including the installers and API/Javadoc.
 For example:
 ```
 drwxr-xr-x 4 root root      4096 Mar 28 11:21 API